Vampire Weekend – Modern Vampires of the City

 While Young Lion provides a somewhat abrupt finale, Modern City of Vampires has song for every mood.
 It’s an album that won’t quickly play out.

 Modern Vampires of the City is released on 14th May.
-You you can pre-order the album here.
+For further information or to order the album visit Vampire Weekend’s website here.

 Watch the video for Diane Young here: